naotaco/NtImageLib/README.md

 ### Parser/Builder

-JpegMetaDataParser parses metadata in JPEG iamge file simply.
+JpegMetaDataParser parses metadata in JPEG image file simply.
 Both of byte array and byte stream are supported as input format.
 JpegMetaData structure may contains 3 sections(called IFD), Primary, Exif, and GPS.
 Each IFD has a dictionary of Entry with keys.